wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-mephit-fire.md

 1. Deliver an important message from their master.
 1. Fight!
 But not to the death, and fairly.
 1. Cleaning (burning) the area for the arrival of their fiery master.
-1. Hiding for their master, they dont want to work.
+1. Hiding from their master, they dont want to work.
 1. They are newly born, they are very curious.
 1. Get some information for their fiery master.
 </details>